Article Filtering

 16

-Perform the check across all feeds from your account, not just “current” feed.
+Perform the check across all feeds in the account, not just the current feed.

 SameCustomId